-The 110 kV Outdoor Switchyard will be of the open air type with one 110kV Transformer bay as well as one 110kV Line bay to evacuate the energy to national grid.
-The Transformer bay will be equipped with the following equipments:
+The 110 kV Outdoor Switchyard will be of the open air type connected on the 110kV Overhead line with four 110kV Bays.
+During the erection, all gantries and Steel structures must be new to allow keeping in function the old equipments during the construction of new substation.
+The Switchyard will be equipped with the following equipments: